Chitthi: Plot

-Meenakshi, the eldest daughter of a family of six sisters and one brother Balu, has one dream in her life; that is to make sure Balu becomes a MBBS doctor.
+Meenakshi, the eldest daughter of a family of six sisters and one brother Balu, has one dream in her life, ensuring that Balu becomes an MBBS doctor.
 She has taken up job of domestic help to make both ends meet.
 However, she often struggles to pay her brothers tuition fees and ask for help from her employers and even her love interest, Muthaiya.
 But, unfortunately, there comes a situation where she is in desperate need of ₹1000 to pay Balu's college fees, and no one is able to lend her that money, including Muthaiya.

 In this turbulent situation, a marriage broker brings home a marriage alliance for Meenakshi from a millionaire widower named Periyasamy.
 Though not completely evil, Periyasamy is full of greed, arrogance, lust and attracted towards Meenakshi's beauty, He takes advantage of Meenakshi's poverty and her need for money to his favor.
 Meenakshi family, especially Balu, initially rebels against this marriage with Periyasamy and begs her sister not to marry Periayasamy and guarantees that he would work hard to bring her a right match.
 But Meenakshi firmly says that marriage cannot be avoided as she needs to take care of Balu's studies, which would help him become a doctor and earn money to take care of his sisters future.
 Balu gives in and Meenakshi and Periyasamy gets married in a simple function.

 Periyasamy has a big family; he has old mother and 7-8 children.
 The eldest son Mani is against his greed and arrogant behaviour and stays outside his bungalow.
 Periyasamy has a grown up daughter name Saroja, who takes immediate interest in Meenakshi brother Balu.
 Both are attracted towards each other.
 Periyasamy has 6 other children and youngest being 1 year old baby.
 Initially Periysaamy mother and children are hesitant to accept Meenakshi as Step-mother "chitti".
 But with her genuine and unconditional love, Meenakshi wins all their hearts.
 They children and mother-in-law accepts Meenakshi whole-heartedly.

 Periyasamy is unhappy that Meenakshi is avoiding getting closer to him in the pretext of taking care of the children especially the one year old baby.
 He accuses her several times that she is using the kids as excuses to have relationship with him; He forces her to go to hotel to spend a night with him in a taxi.
 Mani drives the taxi and over hears the conversation with Periyasamy and Meenakshi and learns how kind hearted genuine person she is.

 Mani changes his opinion about Meenakshi and bonds with her.